hoangtuan151004/ffmen.service/README.md

 ## 🛡️ Security Notes

-* Passwords are hashed before storing using `bcryptjs`.
+- Passwords are hashed before storing using `bcryptjs`.
-* Token is stored in `HttpOnly` cookie (recommended for web apps).
+- Token is stored in `HttpOnly` cookie (recommended for web apps).
-* CORS is configured to allow requests from frontend.
+- CORS is configured to allow requests from frontend.

 ## 👨‍💻 Author

 ---

-> Powered by Node.js + TypeScript + MongoDB